OpenBioML/chemnlp/README.md

 pip install -e "chemnlp[dev]"  # to install development dependencies
 ```

 When working on the cluster it's important we conserve memory and reduce duplication.
-Therefore, it is recommended to also pin your Hugging Face cache directory to a shared folder on the cluster by running the following command;
+Therefore, it is recommended to also pin your Hugging Face cache directory to a shared folder on the cluster by running the command below (or adding it to your ~/.bashrc startup script).
+There is also a helper script at `experiments/scripts/transfer_hf_cache.sh` which will transfer any existing cache from certain folders to the shared directory;

 ```bash
 export HF_HOME="/fsx/proj-chemnlp/hf_cache"